leetrunghoo/leetrunghoo.github.io/_posts/2015-09-24-making-my-own-website-is-tough.md

 Another hard decision is the web flow, the UI/UX.
 I've seen many cool portfolio websites which are the inspiration for me.
 I really admire the authors of those websites and would love to make the same good job.
 However, I don't want mine is just a copy, I need it to be different.
 I made many prototypes but still not happy with it.
 After all, I need to face the fact that I'm not a UI/UX designer to make a unique beautiful layout.

 This kick off phrase took me more time than I thought.
 But I like what I'm doing. :grin:

+---

+### Update 25 March 2016

+This blog was written a half year ago, many things were changed.
+I recommend you read these blogs:

+<https://leetrunghoo.com/life/im-back/> it's about why I discontinued to develop my website last year and what I learned from my mistakes

+<https://leetrunghoo.com/tech/about-my-website/> about what technique I use for building my website